alex8ndr/vibe-next/README.md

 Vibe is a full-stack music recommendation app that helps you discover artists and tracks similar to what you already like.

 As someone who listens to a lot of music, I am always looking to discover new artists.
 While platforms like Spotify and YouTube Music already have recommendation algorithms, I wanted something that felt more intentional.
-Something similar to the experience of walking through a bookstore and picking out books, but for music.
-Existing recommendation algorithms are also generally biased toward popular established artists.
+Something similar to the experience of walking through a bookstore and picking out books, but for music, without the hidden workings and biases of existing recommendation algorithms.

 The website is designed to make it easy to discover new artists while streamlining the discovery and listening process.
 Before creating Vibe, I tried other music recommendation websites and found they usually fell into two types.
-Some recommended artists similar to ones I already knew, but did not recommend any songs from them, so I still had to do the work myself.
+Some recommended artists similar to ones I already knew, but did not recommend any songs from them, so I still had to do the work to find and listen to them myself.
 Others recommended specific songs, but without enough artist context.
-I wanted one flow where I could get multiple song recommendations for multiple artists and listen to those songs from the same page.
+I wanted one flow where I could get multiple song recommendations for multiple artists and listen to those songs all from the same page.

 ## Features